Everyway That I Can: After Eurovision

 Erener was hailed in Turkey as a national hero by the public and the press and was congratulated by the President Ahmet Necdet Sezer and Prime Minister Recep Tayyip Erdoğan.
 She was awarded the State Medal of Distinguished Service, among others.
 Additionally, this success was celebrated as a step forward in the Turkey–European Union relations.

 As the winning broadcaster, the European Broadcasting Union (EBU) gave TRT the responsibility to host the of the Eurovision Song Contest.
 Erener performed "Everyway That I Can" with male dancers and the same choreography as part of a medley at the Eurovision final in Istanbul on 15 May 2004.
 The single was also included in her first English album No Boundaries.

 The song continues to perform well in rankings of the all-time best Eurovision entries.
 On 22 October 2005, the song competed in Congratulations: 50 Years of the Eurovision Song Contest as one of the fourteen best ever Eurovision entrants, and finished ninth.
 Erener herself appeared onstage to perform the final verse of the song.
 In 2006, it was entered in Die Grand Prix Hitliste, a German version of the above, and beat off stiff competition from "Waterloo" by ABBA and eleven others to finish second.
 "Wild Dances" by Ruslana the winning entry, was first.

 The song was also included in a compilation album of Erener's national and international hits released in 2007.

 On 9 May 2024, Erener performed the song as part of a sing-along interval act in the second semi-final of the held in Malmö, Sweden.
 (Note: In a medley with "My Number One" by Helena Paparizou and "Take Me to Your Heaven" by Charlotte Perrelli.)

 Charts performance

 Following its win, "Everyway That I Can" was released throughout Europe and sold well.
-It reached the top of the charts in Turkey, Greece, and Eastern Europe, holding the number-one position in Sweden for three weeks, breaking the top ten in Belgium, the Netherlands, Spain, and Austria and charting within the top twenty in Germany and Switzerland.
+It reached number one in Turkey, Greece, and Sweden and entered the top 10 in Flanders, the Netherlands, Spain, and Austria while charting within the top 20 in Germany and Switzerland.
 It received a platinum certification in Greece and a gold certification in Sweden.

 Remixes of the song were also released, including a Turkish version, a club remix, and a European dance remix.
 A live version was brought out and also included on the original single CD, along with two Galleon club remixes.
 The track was included on the official Eurovision 2003 CD as the original version, however.